Scalar singlet dark matter in non-standard cosmologies: Introduction

 Recent studies in Refs.~\cite{Bernal:2018ins,Hardy:2018bph}, have shown that in this simple framework one can both evade the current observational constraints but expect to detect a signal in the near future.
 However, in order to fully understand the scenario and its observational prospects, a more detailed analysis than what was conducted in Refs.~\cite{Bernal:2018ins,Hardy:2018bph} is needed.
 In this paper, we therefore conduct a numerical study, considering a broad range of DM masses and sub-leading corrections to the cross-sections and decay rates relevant for the singlet scalar model, as well as taking into account the evolution of the effective number of SM energy density degrees of freedom.
 In contrast to the earlier studies, which concluded that even in the case where DM was produced by the freeze-in mechanism it may be possible to observe it by the means of direct detection, our results indicate that the parameter space relevant for freeze-in in the singlet scalar model is even in very extreme scenarios out of reach of the future direct detection experiments.

 The paper is organized as follows: In Section~\ref{sec:model} we introduce the cosmological setup and the singlet scalar DM model, discussing various constraints on the parameter space of the model.
-Then, in Section~\ref{sec:DMproduction}, we conduct our numerical analysis for DM production in different cases, discussing also the effects of non-vanishing DM self-interactions, and contrast our results with the standard radiation-dominated case.
+Then, in Section~\ref{sec:DMproduction}, we conduct our numerical analysis for DM production in different cases, discussing also the effects of non-vanishing DM self-interactions, and contrast our results with the standard radiation-do\-mi\-na\-ted case.
 Finally, we present our conclusions in Section~\ref{sec:conclusions}.